federicaulzurrun/CapstoneModuleOne/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for letting me be a part of something as huge and life changer as this program is and giving us the tools so we can change our futures!
+I would like to thank International Conference on Interdisciplinary Social Sciences for allowing me to use their information to create this page and to trust me with this project for their future conference.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>